A four-course dinner where every dish tells a story.

 Ancient passages are explored not only through reading, but through flavor.
 Each dish is inspired by a specific biblical moment, allowing guests to encounter familiar stories in an entirely new way — through the palate.

-Rabbi Josh Singer leads the textual journey, offering insight, context, and questions, while Chef Aliza Grayevsky Somekh translates these ideas into thoughtfully crafted dishes.
+Rabbi Jhos Singer leads the textual journey, offering insight, context, and questions, while Chef Aliza Grayevsky Somekh translates these ideas into thoughtfully crafted dishes.
 Together, they create a dialogue between text and table.

 This is not a reenactment, but a reinterpretation.
 By blending ancient narratives with contemporary cuisine, the experience invites participants to engage with the Bible as a living, evolving tradition — one that can still surprise, provoke, and nourish.